Affiliate links on Android Authority may earn us a commission. Learn more.

 A megapixel simply means a million pixels.
-This term serves as a method of measuring definition in any image sensor.
+This photography term serves as a method of measuring definition in any image sensor.
 If a camera were to have a 12MP sensor, it means the images it takes are formed by twelve million pixels.
-This would be equal to a 4,000×3,000 resolution.
+This would be equal to a 4,000 x 3,000 resolution.

 A RAW image is known as an uncompressed, unedited image file.
-It keeps all data captured by the sensor, making it a much larger file, but with no quality loss and more editing power.
+It keeps all data captured by the sensor, making it a much larger file with no quality loss and more editing power.
 This is why RAW data by itself isn’t much to look at.

 OIS compensates for small movements of the camera during exposure.
-In general terms it uses a floating lens, gyroscopes, and small motors.
-The elements are controlled by a microcontroller which moves the lens very slightly to counteract the shaking of the camera — if the camera moves to the right, the lens moves left.
+In general terms, it uses a floating lens, gyroscopes, and small motors.
+The elements are controlled by a microcontroller that moves the lens very slightly to counteract the camera’s shaking — if the camera moves to the right, the lens moves left.

-This is the best option due to the fact all stabilization is being done mechanically, and not through software.
-This means no quality is lost in the process.
+This is the best option because all stabilization is done mechanically, not through software, which means no quality is lost in the process.

 Electronic image stabilization works through software.
-Essentially, what EIS does is break up the video into chunks and compares it to the previous frames.
+Essentially, EIS breaks up the video into chunks and compares it to the previous frames.
 It then determines if movement in the frame was natural or unwanted shake, and corrects it.

 EIS usually degrades quality, as it needs space from the content’s edges to apply corrections.
 It’s improved in the last few years, though.
 Smartphone EIS usually takes advantage of the gyroscope and accelerometer, making it more precise and reducing quality loss.

-Smartphone cameras generally use three types of autofocus systems: dual-pixel, phase-detect, and contrast-detect.
+Smartphone cameras generally use five types of autofocus systems: dual-pixel, quad-pixel, all-pixel, phase-detect, and contrast-detect.
 We will tell you about them in order, from worst to best.

-This is the oldest of the three, and works by measuring contrast between areas.
-The idea is a focused area will have a higher contrast, as edges will be sharper.
-When an area reaches a certain contrast, the camera will consider it in focus.
+This is the oldest of the three and works by measuring contrast between areas.
+The idea is a focused area will have higher contrast, as edges will be sharper.
+When an area reaches a particular contrast, the camera will consider it in focus.

-“Phase” means that light rays originating from a specific point hit opposing sides of a lens with equal intensity – in other words they are “in phase.”
-Phase-detect autofocus uses photodiodes across the sensor to measure differences in phase.
+“Phase” means that light rays originating from a specific point hit opposing sides of a lens with equal intensity.
+In other words, they are “in phase.”
+Phase-detect autofocus uses photodiodes across the sensor to measure phase differences.
 It then moves the focusing element in the lens to bring the image into focus.

 This is easily among the best autofocus technologies available.
-Dual-pixel autofocus is like phase-detect, but it uses a greater number of focus points across the sensor.
-Instead of focusing on dedicated pixels, each pixel is comprised of two photodiodes that can compare subtle phase differences in order to calculate where to move the lens.
+Dual-pixel autofocus is like phase-detect, but it uses more focus points across the sensor.
+Instead of focusing on dedicated pixels, each pixel comprises two photodiodes that can compare subtle phase differences to calculate where to move the lens.

 HDR accomplishes a balanced exposure throughout the frame.
-This is done by shooting multiple images at different shutter speeds.
+You do this by shooting multiple images at different shutter speeds.
 The idea is that each photo will expose for different light levels.
-This image conglomerate is then merged, becoming a single photo with much more information in both the bright and dark sections.
+The image conglomerate is merged, becoming a single photo with much more information in both the bright and dark sections.

 Pixel-binning is a process that sees data from four pixels combined into one.
-So a camera sensor with tiny 0.9 micron pixels will produce results equivalent to 1.8 micron pixels when taking a pixel-binned shot.
-This technique is mostly used in smartphones, which are forced to use smaller sensors due to size restrictions.
+So a camera sensor with tiny 0.9-micron pixels will produce results equivalent to 1.8-micron pixels when taking a pixel-binned shot.
+This technique is mainly used in smartphones, which are forced to use smaller sensors due to size restrictions.